Professor Jane Winters

 - Summary of research interests and expertise:

-Digital history, peer review in the digital environment, text editing, the use of social media in an academic context, open access, big data, and web archives.
+Jane's research interests include digital history, web archives, big data for humanities research, peer review in the digital environment, text editing, the use of social media in an academic context, e-repositories, and open access publishing.

 - Publication Details

 Date Details 06-Mar-2014 Review - Historical Drama: Wolf Hall and Bring up the Bodies

 01-Jan-2012 Connected Histories: Building Sources for British History, 1500-1900

 ALISS Quarterly (Association of Librarians and Information Professionals in the Social Sciences), 7 (April 2012)

 01-Jan-2011 Connected Histories: a new web search tool for British Historians

 with Tim Hitchcock and Robert Shoemaker ('History', 96 (July 2011), 354-6).

 01-Jan-2010 The British History Online digital library: a model for sustainability?

 with Jonathan Blaney.
 Bulletin of the Belgian Royal Historical Commission, 176 (2010), 95-106